PoCInnovation/Pool2023/Software/day02/2 - ORM/Typescript/README.md

 You will create a directory `src/models` and code all your functions in the file `artists.ts`.

-To do this, you will need to create a file `client.ts` in your directory `src` that will create a `Prisma Client` and export it.

 > You can copy the logic of the previous step 😉